oprb/ycbvideo/README.md

   frame = frames[42]
   ```

-Keep in mind that the returned object is *not* really a list and it's functional
-dependent from the loader, from which it was returned, so don't delete the loader or
-modify its internal state afterwards.

 If you want the frames to be shuffled for e.g. training in machine learning, just set the corresponding
 keyword argument to `True`.
 Optionally, you can set a *seed* to get the same shuffling result for each run: